Dan Khao is a small area on the Koh Chang east coast near the ferry piers.

 Not previously featuring on anyone’s radar other than keen cartographers, it is now a name bandied about with far more regularity due to the increasing popularity of its handful of quiet getaway resorts.

-Around the next bend is the main area of Dan Khao.
-There are three resorts, Amber Sands, The Souk and Serenity Resort fronting onto the gritty red sand beach overlooking the mainland.
-The east coast beaches are all of a similar style, one you also find on the east coast of Koh Mak, so don’t expect to be on a towel sunbathing.
-It’s very relaxing and peaceful though and you can head out to sea on a kayak or at low tide, explore the coast on foot, so there’s still plenty to do.
+Around the next bend is the main area of Dan Khao, a collection of three resorts and two homestays fronting onto the gritty red sand beach overlooking the mainland.
+All the east coast beaches are in this similar vein and not on a par with those over on the west coast so don’t expect to be sunbathing on a towel or playing too much in the waves.

 Please click on an image and use the arrows to scroll through the gallery